molily/molily.de/_posts/2019-02-03-testing-angular.md

 exampleObject.name = 'Sailor Moon';
 ```

+If you want an interactive representation on the console, create a copy of the object with `JSON.stringify` followed by `JSON.parse`:

 ```typescript
 const exampleObject = { name: 'Usagi Tsukino' };
 console.log(JSON.parse(JSON.stringify(exampleObject)));
 exampleObject.name = 'Sailor Moon';
 ```

+Obviously, this only works for objects that can be serialized as JSON.

-### Inspect the DOM of rendered Components
+### Inspect the DOM

 In the next chapter, we will learn how to test Components.
-These tests will render the Component template into the DOM of the Jasmine test runner page.
-This means you can briefly see the states of a rendered Component in the browser.
+These tests will render the Component into the DOM of the Jasmine test runner page.
+This means you can briefly see the states of the rendered Component in the browser.

 <img src="/img/robust-angular/jasmine-dom.png" alt="DOM of the Component under test in the DOM inspector" class="image-max-full" loading="lazy">

+In the screenshot above, you see the rendered Component on the left side and the inspected DOM on the right side.

 Unfortunately, the root element the Component is rendered into is the last element in the document, below the Jasmine reporter output.
 Make sure to set a focus on a single spec to see the rendered Component.